ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The Constrained RESTful Application Language (CoRAL) {{I-D.ietf-core-coral}} and Constrained Resource Identifiers (CRIs) {{I-D.ietf-core-href}}.

 * CoAP {{RFC7252}}, also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
-These include the concepts of:
+These especially include the concepts below:

-  - "application group", as a set of CoAP nodes that share a common set of resources; and of
+  - "application group", as a set of CoAP nodes that share a common set of resources.

   - "security group", as a set of CoAP nodes that share the same security material, and use it to protect and verify exchanged messages.

 * The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
-These especially include the concepts of:
+These especially include the concepts below:

   - Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
 An OSCORE group is used as security group for one or many application groups.

   - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
-Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-* The ACE framework for authentication and authorization {{RFC9200}}.
+* The ACE framework for Authentication and Authorization {{RFC9200}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

 * The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager, that new members access to join the OSCORE group, while current members can access to retrieve updated keying material.